Nikon D300 vs D750

 It is notable that the D750 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D300 does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D300 and the D750 have been discontinued, but can regularly be found used on eBay.
+Both the D300 and the D750 have been discontinued, but can regularly be found used on ebay.
 The D300 was replaced by the Nikon D300S, while the D750 was followed by the Nikon D780.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D300 and D750 can be found, respectively, in the Nikon D300 Manual (free pdf) or the online Nikon D750 Manual.

 So what conclusions can be drawn?
 Is the Nikon D300 better than the Nikon D750 or vice versa?
 The listing below highlights the relative strengths of the two models.